Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 lf = pl.scan_csv("big.csv")

-lf.fetch(5) # small sample for debugging (safe)
+lf.fetch(5) # tiny sample — safe for debugging lazy plans

 df.select(["name", "salary"])

-# Regex selection
+# Regex column selection

 df.select(pl.col("^sales_.*$"))